mikethwolff/Cloud-Native-Application-Architecture/README.md

 1) **Task 1 - Create a Dockerfile, Build & test the Docker image**

+This step focuses on packaging the application using Docker.
+We will need to write a Dockerfile and build a Docker image.
+By the end of this step, we should have the application running locally inside a Docker container.

 This can be achieve by using the following commands:
 ```
 docker build -t <your-app-name> .